floodyberry/chacha-opt/docs/UTILITIES.md

 * `FUZZ_DONE` indicates the end of the list, `size` is ignored
 * `FUZZ_ARRAY` specifies an array of `size` 8 bit unsigned integers
-* `FUZZ_RANDOM_LENGTH_ARRAY[0-3]` specifies an of [0-`size`) 8 bit unsigned integers, where the size is determined randomly at run-time.
-This _may_ be specified for output as well as input, and the size in the output must match the input size.
+* `FUZZ_RANDOM_LENGTH_ARRAY[0-3]` specifies an array of [0-`size`) 8 bit unsigned integers, where the size is determined randomly at run-time.
+This can be specified for output as well as input, and the size in the output must match the input size.
 How to determine the sizes in the next section.

 The declaration for our example extension is: